top of page

 Status: Obsolete

-While still under contract to Floyd Rose, Fernandes produced a single-locking tremolo with fine tuners designated "Head Crasher FRT-6," which first appeared in the 1985 Fernandes catalog.
+While still under contract, Fernandes produced a single-locking tremolo with fine tuners designated "Head Crasher FRT-6" which first appeared in the 1985 Fernandes catalog.
 The strings are fed through horizontal tubes at the rear and do not have to have their ball ends cut off.
 It had "Head Crasher" etched into the base plate and no licensing inscriptions.

-The Head Crasher is almost identical to the single-locking Floyd Rose II released by Floyd Rose in the United States in 1987 but predates it by a full two years.
-Different from the Floyd Rose II is that the arches of the between where the forks meet the tail are oval.
-This is a distinctive feature of all Fernandes bridge systems that have a "whale tail."
+The Head Crasher is almost identical to the single-locking Floyd Rose II released by Floyd Rose in the United States two years later.
+Different from the Floyd Rose II is that the arches between where the forks meet the tail are oval as opposed to square on a Schaller.
+Oval arches are a distinctive feature of all Fernandes bridge systems that have a "whale tail" and is distinctive of Gotoh manufacturing.

 Fernandes "Head Crasher Tremolo System" 1986- 1987